 Cake decorating is a hobby I thought I had given up on.
 I used to constantly have a cake or cupcake project that I would decorate using only edible ingredients.
 I even made my own wedding cake which was a blast!
 I got into cake decorating in high school when I was taking every cooking class they would allow me to take and watching an embarrassing amount of Food Network shows.
 My cakes weren't always perfect but I loved making them.
 I gave up my hobby when I learned I couldn't eat gluten.
 I didn't know what ingredients were gluten free and which weren't.
 Gumpaste, fondant, luster dust, powdered sugar, frosting, food coloring,... so many of those things are intended to be used on gluten-loaded cakes.
 Even if gluten wasn't on the label, were the people making those things really worried about gluten cross-contamination?
 It was so intimidating that I put all my energy into creating recipes with the new ingredients in my pantry and sort of just forgot about cake decorating all together.

 The good news is, the only ingredients you need to decorate these salted caramel cupcakes are coconut butter and caramel sauce.
 (And sugar and water if you want to make the sugar art.)
 All gluten-free!
-The sugar art is definitely not paleo but it’s more just for decoration than for consuming.
+Although the sugar art is more for decoration than for consuming.

 Now, if you just followed the instructions for the sugar art and are wondering how to clean your pot, don't worry!
 It's not as bad as it looks.
 Sugar is so easy to dissolve in water that I just soak the pot in hot water.
 If there are a lot of clumps at the bottom, sometimes I boil some water in the pan to dissolve them.